Garycyberknight1/Controlled-Penetration-Testing-Lab/README.md

 <img width="628" height="403" alt="Screenshot 2026-01-08 180825" src="https://github.com/user-attachments/assets/59f17071-71d3-4ef1-a568-2fb838927c0c" />

 Constructed an automated decision engine by integrating a Python machine learning pipeline with the Metasploit Framework to streamline exploit selection.
 By using Pandas for feature engineering and msfrpcd for orchestration, I transformed raw Nmap reconnaissance data into actionable intelligence through a high-reliability XGBoost predictive model.
-Along the way, you mastered critical troubleshooting skills, resolving RPC connection failures by aligning ports and protocols to successfully bridge the gap between data science and offensive security.
+Along the way, I mastered critical troubleshooting skills, resolving RPC connection failures by aligning ports and protocols to successfully bridge the gap between data science and offensive security.